The cases we most commonly handle are disputes relating to:

 - ‘interpleader proceedings’ where a High Court Enforcement Officer is attempting to recover goods to settle a debt and a third party claims to be the owner of the goods

-All of these cases can only be heard by the Queen’s Bench Division.
+All of these cases can only be heard by the King’s Bench Division.

 We maintain a list of group litigation orders (for managing cases where there are multiple claimants or defendants).